 The current British political climate is in disarray.
 A lack of trust between British citizens and the governments’ leadership has now gone a step further and infected the elected government, the Tories, fragmenting sections of the party and forcing long-serving members to jump ship.

-The Tory leader and sitting prime minister Boris Johnson called for a general election for December 12th, meaning the country would face its fourth national vote in five years, which he and the Conservatives went on to win the election with a 43.6% share of the vote.
-The Tories now hold 365 seats in Parliament, compared to Labour's 203 seats and 32.2% of the votes.
+The Tory leader and sitting prime minister Boris Johnson called for a general election for December 12th, meaning the country would face its fourth national vote in five years, which he and the Conservatives won with a 43.6% share of the vote.
+The Tories now hold 365 seats in Parliament, compared to Labour’s 203 seats and 32.2% of the votes.

 The decision to call a snap election came at a time of deep unrest within the country, which has provided ample opportunity for the Tories to take advantage of the current political uncertainty.

 What was once one of the global pillars of political stability and democracy, has turned into democrazy.
-Boris Johnson was accused of lying to The Queen earlier in the year, which is something he flatly denies, when seeking the help of the Monarchy to prorogue parliament.
+Boris Johnson was accused of lying to The Queen in 2019, which is something he flatly denies when seeking the help of the Monarchy to prorogue parliament.
 Given the current mess, there has never been a better time to be betting on politics in Great Britain.

 We will outline the present situation and provide regular updates regarding all-things British Politics, going into detail about how debates in the House of Commons and House of Lords are playing out.